Order Pleurotomariida Cox & Knight 1960

 Workers continued to report on the genus over the years until Yin (1932) named Shansiella from a specimen in China, and Knight et al. (1960) placed P. carbonaria under the name.
 Yin’s work was the completion of a colleague, Y. T. Chao’s work on gastropods.
 Unfortunately, Yin reported that Chao was “taken by bandits” in 1929.

-The species is uncommon at SL-6553 and abundant at SL-6445.
+The species is uncommon at SL-6553 (Brush Creek) and abundant at SL-6445 (Pine Creek).
 A few years of collecting resulted in over 100 specimens.
-The fissile nature of the limestone there helps produce good specimens.
-The ornament is well preserved but difficult to recover with great detail, as the matrix still sticks between the cords.
+The fissile limestone at the Pine Creek locale helps produce good specimens.
+The ornament is well preserved but difficult to recover in great detail, as the matrix still sticks between the cords.

-At SL-6553, Shansiella with any detail are nearly impossible to recover.
-The hard, brittle matrix sticks like glue to the outer shells.
+At SL-6553, detailed Shansiella are nearly impossible to recover—the hard, brittle matrix sticks like glue to the outer shells.
 I deposited an exceptionally large gastropod (CG-0144, now CM 54698) with a Shansiella form, a well-worn surface, and a selenizone impression to the Carnegie Museum.
 It could be an example of gigantism in a Paleozoic gastropod species or a lucky individual that survived to old age.
 It is almost three times larger than my largest Shansiella specimen.
 No known research exists on this condition, so these theories are pure speculation.

 References